 The digestive system is one of the main systems of the body.
 It is responsible for breaking down the food that we eat and processing it into useable molecules for the cells of the body to use to create energy.
-Massage students preparing for the MBLEx in 2021 should have a good understanding of the digestive system anatomy and physiology.
+Massage students preparing for the MBLEx in 2023 should have a good understanding of the digestive system anatomy and physiology.
 It is also important for massage therapists to understand how the digestive system interacts with other systems of the body, and know how massage can affect the digestive system.

 This post gives an overview of the digestive system anatomy and physiology, and focuses on key terms that massage therapists are most likely to encounter on the massage exam.